hunan-rostomyan/notes/Study.md

 - Yaglom, I.M.
 (2009) Geometries, Groups and Algebras in the 19th century
   - a fascinating history of 19th century mathematics and its main characters

+## Learning Theory

+- Abu-Mostafa et al. *Learning from Data*
+- Kearns and Vazirani *An Introduction to Computational Learning Theory*
+- Kulkarni and Harman
+- Daume 2017+, ch.
+12